florian/florian.github.io/_posts/2018-08-25-federated-learning-firefox.md

 <script src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.0/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

+*To improve the Firefox URL bar, we used Federated Learning, a new privacy-preserving machine learning technique.
+Our results show that the implemented optimization process worked well.
+This posts explains the decisions we made and shows the study results.
+Since Federated Learning is still a young technique, this is one of the very first implementations in a major software project.*

+---

-Large parts of machine learning nowadays are based on collecting a lot of data.
-This data is then put on a powerful server where the training is performed.
+Most of machine learning nowadays is based on collecting a lot of data which is then put on a powerful server where the training is performed.
 If the data is considered private by people, using machine learning this way is not possible or a bad idea.
 The entirely opposite approach, a completely decentralized system where individual models are trained for each user locally, generally works badly.
 Individuals by themselves often do not have enough data to fit good models.